ISpillMyDrink/OpenSuperClone/README.md

 * Implemented DKMS for driver installation
 * OSCDriver 2.6.3: add support up to kernel 6.3.13 (thanks to <a href="https://github.com/piernov/">piernov</a>)
-* Added tooltips to most UI elements for clarity
 * Disabling the USB Mass Storage driver now also disables the USB Attached SCSI driver
+* Various UI improvements including tooltips for most controls

 #### OpenSuperClone 2.4.1